library(mall)

 #> <chr> <chr>

 #> 1 This has been the best TV I've ever used.
-Gr… it's a great tv
+Gr… this tv is excellent quality

 #> 2 I regret buying this laptop.
-It is too slow … laptop purchase was a mistake
+It is too slow … i regret my laptop purchase

 For more information and examples visit this function’s Python reference page